AlexandrePalo/TrailBlazer/Readme.md

 # EXECUTION

-## Go to the following url within your favorite browser: http://localhost:5000
+## Go to the following url within your favorite browser (please prefer Chrome or Firefox): http://localhost:5000

 ## Introduction